dimitri-yatsenko/datajoint-book/book/02-concepts/00-models.md

 - **I/O Operations**: DataFrames can easily read from and write to various file formats, including CSV, Excel, JSON, and SQL databases.

 DataFrames have become an essential tool in modern data analysis, providing a structured yet flexible way to handle and manipulate data.
 Their ability to work with heterogeneous data types, combined with a rich set of operations, makes them ideal for tasks ranging from simple data exploration to complex data transformations and machine learning preparation.
 Whether in Python, R, or Julia, DataFrames have become a cornerstone of data science workflows.

+## Example: Relational Data Model
+The rest of this  book is about the relational data model and we introduce it properly in following sections.

 ## Example: Document Data Model (JSON and BSON)